 The Neapolitan comic Antonio De Curtis, known as Totò, is another example of humor that can be appreciated across cultures.
 True, he is often full of the verbal dexterity that only native speakers of Italian can appreciate, yet his flights of outrageous language are so often combined with pure visual humor that he is easily one of the most accessible of all film comics, language and culture notwithstanding.

 Nothing will start a

-session of tale-swapping quicker than
+marathon session of tale-swapping quicker than

-sitting around recalling scenes from their favorite
+Neapolitans sitting around recalling scenes from their

 he offers to help a windbag senator with his luggage,

 taking each piece and carefully passing it out the

 window of the moving train, and for sheer pantomimic